-- Ensure potable water and wastewater systems are provided to the Plan area in a safe, cost effective, and fiscally sustainable manner. - Identify and protect utility service routes. - Support water conservation. - Ensure shallow private utility systems are provided to new development. - Ensure fire suppression and water supply infrastructure is provided to deliver the appropriate level of fire protection within the Plan area.
+- Ensure potable water and wastewater systems are provided to the Plan area in a safe, cost effective, and fiscally sustainable manner. - Identify and protect utility service routes. - · Support water conservation. - Ensure shallow private utility systems are provided to new development. - Ensure fire suppression and water supply infrastructure is provided to deliver the appropriate level of fire protection within the Plan area.

-17.1 UTILITY LOCATION
+17.1 UTILITY SERVICING, CAPACITY & LOCATION

-- 17.1.1 Utility service development should support an orderly, logical, and sequential pattern of development. - 17.1.2 The provision, alignment, and capacity of the water distribution system shall be in general accordance with Map 9: Water Network. - 17.1.3 The provision, alignment, and capacity of the sanitary sewer system shall be in general accordance with Map 10: Wastewater Network. - 17.1.4 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 17.1.5 Utility rights-of-way and easements shall be provided to accommodate County utilities and shallow utilities at the subdivision or development permit stage, as deemed necessary by the utility provider.
+- 17.1.1 Full piped servicing shall be installed by the developer to the Plan Area following approval of the first Local Plan that includes lands within the M2-B (Industrial Large Lot) designation.
+Interim servicing solutions in compliance with this ASP will be required prior to the completion of full piped servicing to the Plan Area. - 17.1.2 Utility service development should support an orderly, logical, and sequential pattern of development. - 17.1.3 The provision, alignment, and capacity of the water distribution system shall be in general accordance with Map 9: Water Network. - 17.1.4 The provision, alignment, and capacity of the sanitary sewer system shall be in general accordance with Map 10: Wastewater Network. - 17.1.5 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 17.1.6 Utility rights-of-way and easements shall be provided to accommodate County utilities and shallow utilities at the subdivision or development permit stage, as deemed necessary by the utility provider.